a work in progress

 short quips about our backing tracks to help you get started

-An Evening with You in E Minor
+An Evening in E Minor

 Rhythmic percussion is the hidden metronome.
 Super pretty piece, one of our most popular.